jdlehman/sourcemap-transformer/README.md

 # sourcemap-transformer

-`sourcemap-transformer` takes a stream of data containing references to files and line numbers (eg. stack traces) from compiled/built JS and transforms the output to reference the original files and line numbers.
+`sourcemap-transformer` takes a stream of data containing references to files and line numbers (eg. stack traces) from compiled/built JavaScript and transforms the output to reference the original files and line numbers.

 ## Installation